When a dog has a body temperature that is higher than normal, he is having a fever.

 In the meantime, give some vitamin C supplements such as Wholistic Pet Organics Ester-C Supplement to your dog to boost his immune system.
 (Dosage: 5-10 mg/lb, 2-3 times daily).

-There is also a natural remedy called Newton Labs Homeopathics Remedy for Fever and Infection, which helps reduce fever and relieve such symptoms as lethargy and appetite loss.
+There is also a natural remedy called Newton Labs Homeopathics Remedy Pets Fever, which helps reduce fever and relieve such symptoms as lethargy and appetite loss.

 To Sum Up…